Performance Improvement Plan (PIP) explained and Word Template

 Performance Improvement Plan (PIP): this article explains the Performance Improvement Plan (PIP) in a practical way.
 Next to what it is, this article also highlights personnel management for underperformance, why is a manager is talking about a PIP, how to make one, a Performance Improvement Plan Word template to get started and tips.
 Enjoy reading!

 The Performance Improvement Plan (PIP), also known as the Performance Action Plan (PAP), is a method for employers to identify performance gaps among employees.

-The goal of the method is to address shortcomings among employees or to achieve specific task goals.
+The goal of the method is to address shortcomings among employees or to achieve specific task goals in their performance planning.
 Also, PIP is used by human resource managers to reduce problems with behavior in the workforce.

 The Performance Improvement Plan (PIP) is a concise and formal document that describes where an employee falls short and what can be done to improve.
 The document includes details about specific skills and training that employees lack.

-Usually a deadline of 30, 60 or 90 days is used to achieve the specified goals.
+Usually a deadline of 30, 60 or 90 days is used to achieve the specified goals in their performance planning.
 This deadline is included in the PIP document.
 The consequences are also described if the employee’s performance continues to be inadequate.